neurospin/pypreprocess/README.rst

 Use-case Examples
 =================
 We have written some examplary scripts for preprocessing some popular datasets.
-More information about examples can be found on the [wiki!](https://github.com/neurospin/pypreprocess/wiki/Example-scripts)

 The **examples** directory contains a set of scripts, each demoing an aspect of pypreprocessing.
 Some scripts even provide use-cases for the nipy-based GLM.
 The examples use publicly available sMRI and fMRI data.
 Data fetchers are based on the nilearn API.
 The main examples scripts can be summarized as follows: